122P/de Vico

-122P/de Vico (provisional designation: 1846 D1) is a periodic comet with an orbital period of 74 years.
+122P/de Vico is a periodic comet with an orbital period of 74 years.
 It fits the classical definition of a Halley-type comet with (20 years < period < 200 years).
-It was discovered by Francesco de Vico in Rome on February 20, 1846.
+It was discovered by Francesco de Vico in Rome on 20 February 1846.

+Observational history

+Discovery and loss

 During the 1846 apparition the comet reached a magnitude of 5 in mid March and was last observed in May.
+Its orbit was found to be elliptical and orbital calculations indicated that it would return between 1919 and 1925; however, the comet was not detected then.
+Despite the lack of observations, Comet de Vico was expected to return by 1995 or 1996 based on available orbital calculations at the time.

+Recovery

-Its orbit was found to be elliptical and orbital calculations indicated that it would return between 1919 and 1925, however the comet wasn't detected.
-It was recovered on 17 September 1995 by the Japanese astronomers Yuji Nakamura, Masaaki Tanaka, and Shougo Utsunomiya, while it was discovered independly within 24 hours by Tsutomu Seki and Don Machholz.
+An apparently new comet was spotted on 17 September 1995 by the Japanese astronomers Yuji Nakamura, Masaaki Tanaka, and Shougo Utsunomiya, when it had an apparent magnitude of 7, while it was discovered independently within 24 hours by Tsutomu Seki and Don Machholz.
+After its orbit was calculated, Brian G. Marsden, Gareth V. Williams and other astronomers have identified the comet as the rediscovery of the previously lost comet that Francesco de Vico first observed in 1846.

 By the end of September the comet had a magnitude of 5.5 and was visible by naked eye.
 It continued to brighten in the start of October, reaching a magnitude of 5.1 before starting to fade gradually.
 Its tail was reported to be up to seven degrees long.
 The comet was also observed by Ulysses spacecraft.
 It was last detected on 25 June 1996.

+Orbit

+Comet 122P/de Vico completes a single orbit once every 74 years or so, which is inclined to the ecliptic by 85 degrees.
+Its closest approach to the Sun is about 0.659 AU on every perihelion.
+The comet's minimum orbit intersection distance (MOID) to Earth is approximately 0.317 AU.

-Daniel Kirkwood in 1884 noticed that the comet shares elements with comet 12P/Pons-Brooks.
-He suggested that 122P had calved off Pons-Brooks some centuries prior.
-Later he identified the two comets' capture into their elliptical orbits (or their parent body's capture) with their shared aphelion close to Neptune 991 CE.
+Daniel Kirkwood in 1884 noticed that the comet shares elements with comet 12P/Pons–Brooks.
+He suggested that 122P had calved off Pons–Brooks some centuries prior.
+Later he identified the two comets' capture into their elliptical orbits (or their parent body's capture) with their shared aphelion close to Neptune in 991 CE.
+In 1979, Ichiro Hasegawa tentatively identified a comet observed in May 1391 as a previous apparition of 122P.
+The comet's next perihelion is predicted to occur sometime in October 2069.

-On 3 December 2153 the comet will pass about 0.694 AU from Uranus.
+On 3 December 2153, the comet will pass about 0.694 AU from Uranus.